Ridhima4870/SIT210/PetTracker/README.md

-Pet Tracker System
+# Pet Tracker System

 # Overview
-The **Pet Tracker System** is an embedded IoT project designed to monitor a pet’s movement, location, and environmental conditions in real time.
+The Pet Tracker System is an embedded IoT project designed to monitor a pet’s movement, location, and environmental conditions in real time.
-The system combines microcontroller and single-board computer technologies (Arduino Nano 33 IoT and Raspberry Pi 4) to collect data from sensors and transmit it to a cloud platform for analysis and visualization.
+The system combines microcontroller (Arduino Nano 33 IoT and Raspberry Pi 4) to collect data from sensors and transmit it to a cloud platform for analysis and visualization.

 This repository presents the system design, planned architecture, and development workflow for the prototype, which is currently under construction.

----

-## Objectives
+# Objectives
-- To develop an IoT-based tracking system that records a pet’s **location (GPS)** and **activity (gyroscope)**.
+- To develop an IoT-based tracking system that records a pet’s location (GPS) and activity (gyroscope).
-- To sense **temperature and humidity** in the pet’s environment using a DHT22 sensor.
+- To sense temperature and humidity in the pet’s environment using a DHT22 sensor.
-- To use **Raspberry Pi** for data processing, MQTT communication, and database storage.
+- To use Raspberry Pi for data processing, MQTT communication, and database storage.
 - To visualize collected data through a **Plotly Dash dashboard** showing location, movement, and environmental trends.

 ---